INDONESIA

 In 2022, People and Plants International, through the Traditional Foodways Program, produced a recipe video series that documents and celebrates delicious and healthy traditional cuisines interwoven with the forests and environments from which they grow, as part of an on-going educational program highlighting the links between food, culture and place, and threats to species and forests integral to important local foods.
 The videos include recipes from the Malay and the Iban Dayak tribes in Kapuas Hulu, West Kalimantan.

-MANUALS and BOOKS
+articles, MANUALS and BOOKS

 Click on each cover to download the books.